Olivia Sekany

-Olivia Sekany (born December 29, 1998) is an American professional soccer player who plays as a goalkeeper for Racing Louisville FC of the National Women's Soccer League (NWSL).
+Olivia Jane Sekany (born December 29, 1998) is an American professional soccer player who plays as a goalkeeper.
+She played college soccer for the California Golden Bears and the Washington Huskies.

-Youth career
+Early life

-Sekany attended Laurel Springs School and played club soccer for Elite Clubs National League team Pleasanton Rage.
+Sekany is one of three children born to Jason and Amy Sekany.
+She grew up in Livermore, California.
+She attended Laurel Springs School and played club soccer for Elite Clubs National League team Pleasanton Rage.

 College career

-Cal Golden Bears, 2017–2019
+California Golden Bears

 Sekany attended the University of California, Berkeley and played for the California Golden Bears women's soccer team, where she redshirted her freshman year.
 She made 13 total appearances and played 953 minutes, saving 26 shots on target (57.8%) and recording two shutouts.

 Abuse investigation

 Sekany was among at least nine players to issue a formal complaint in 2019 of alleged verbal and emotional abuse, bullying, hazing, punitive overtraining, and retaliation against Cal head coach Neil McGuire, with accusations of misconduct dating to 2016.
 The players, including Sekany, publicized the allegations in November 2020, leading to more than 20 additional players to report additional allegations by December.

 In April 2023, she was also one of three players to publicly criticize the university's response to their complaint.
 As of 10 March 2023, McGuire remained head coach at Cal.